 After taking riding lessons for many years as a child, the seed was planted.
-In 2016 my husband and I moved to Fauquier County in anticipation of my retirement and fulfillment of my dream of getting my own horse.
-When Dinero entered our lives (as well as goats, donkeys, chickens ...)I knew I was over my head.
+In 2016, my husband and I moved to Fauquier County in anticipation of my retirement and fulfillment of my dream of getting my own horse.
+When Dinero entered our lives (as well as goats, donkeys, chickens ...)I knew I was in over my head.
 With the discovery of OPRC, a wonderful new world of like minded, horse crazy friends and support system opened up to me overnight.
 It has made all the difference in the world to us.
 It is a great honor to be involved with and serve on the board of OPRC.

 Click below for

 Never, ever hesitate to contact any of us with your questions.

 We’re here to help you get the most from your OPRC experience.

 What our members say

 "When I first joined OPRC I had done mostly trail riding and was a bit apprehensive about ring riding in a group.
 But the members and the instructors were so encouraging that they put my mind at ease quickly.
 I particularly enjoyed doing the Christmas Musical Quadrille. "

 Shirley B. OPRC Piedmont Member